-The TRUFORMA cortisol assay had an LLOQ that was slightly lower than that of the IMMULITE Cortisol assay (Table 1).
-The TRUFORMA cortisol assay's dynamic range allows the quantification of both clinically high and clinically low cortisol concentrations.
+The TRUFORMA canine cortisol assay has an LLOQ that is slightly lower than that of the IMMULITE Veterinary Cortisol assay (Table 1).
+The TRUFORMA canine cortisol assay's dynamic range allows the quantification of both clinically high and clinically low cortisol concentrations.
 The enhanced dynamic range can improve the ability to diagnose and treat at the POC without the need to send samples to a reference laboratory.

 Table 1.
-Summary of TTR, Dynamic Range and LLOQ for the TRUFORMA Canine Cortisol Assay Compared With the Siemens IMMULITE Cortisol Assay
+Summary of TTR, Dynamic Range and LLOQ for the TRUFORMA Canine Cortisol Assay Compared with the Siemens IMMULITE Veterinary Cortisol Assay

 Test TRUFORMA IMMULITE

-Canine Optimized Human Optimized
+Canine Optimized Animal Optimized

 TTR, minutes <16.0 >30.0

-Dynamic range, μg/dL 0.349-24.0 1.0-50.0
+Dynamic range, μg/dL 0.349-35.0 1.0-50.0

 LLOQ, μg/dL 0.349 1.0

-LLOQ, lower limit of quantitation; TTR, time-to-result.
+LLOQ, lower limit of quantitation; TTR, time to test results.